dsnoeijer/advice-generator-app/README.md

 ## Advice Generator App

-An advice generator build with HTML, CSS and JavaScript, using the AdviceSlip API (https://api.adviceslip.com/)
+An advice generator build with HTML, CSS and JavaScript, using the AdviceSlip API (https://api.adviceslip.com/).
+Build with a mobile-first design approach.